Teamdael/spellbook/_posts/2017-01-01-dazzling-ray.markdown

 ---
 layout: post
-title:  "Abi Dalzim's Horrid Wilting"
+title:  "Dazzling Ray"
 date:   2017-01-01
-source: XGTE.150
-tags: [sorcerer, wizard, level8, necromancy]
+source: From the Arcane Archive
+tags: [bard, channeler, sorcerer, wizard, level2, illusion, hb, fan]
 ---

-**8th-level necromancy**
+**2nd-level illusion**

 **Casting Time**: 1 action

-**Range**: 150 feet
+**Range**: 60 feet

-**Components**: V, S, M (a bit of sponge)
+**Components**: V, S

-**Duration**: Instantaneous
+**Duration**: 1 round

-You draw the moisture from every creature in a 30-foot cube centered on a point you choose within range.
-Each creature in that area must make a Constitution saving throw.
-Constructs and undead aren’t affected, and plants and water elementals make this saving throw with disadvantage.
-A creature takes 12d8 necrotic damage on a failed save, or half as much damage on a successful one.
-Nonmagical plants in the area that aren’t creatures, such as trees and shrubs, wither and die instantly.
+Three rays of brilliant color shoot from your hand at up to three creatures that you can see within range.
+Make a ranged spell attack for each ray.
+On a hit, the target is blinded until the spell ends.

+**At Higher Levels.**  When you cast this spell using a spell slot of 3rd level or higher, you create one additional ray for each slot level above 2nd, to a maximum of 6 rays.